Chorior/commonCodes/C++/msgQue/about/msgctl.md

                pid_t           msg_lrpid;    /* PID of last msgrcv(2) */
            };

-       The ipc_perm structure is defined as follows  (the  highlighted  fields are settable using IPC_SET):
+       The ipc_perm structure is defined as follows  (the  highlighted  fields(uid gid mode) are settable using IPC_SET):

            struct ipc_perm {